Electricity Price Review

 Further annual funding rounds will continue to support community-based energy education projects.

-The SEEC Programme webpages have more information about the projects that have received funding and upcoming funding rounds.
+The SEEC Programme webpages have more information about the programme, projects that have received funding and upcoming funding rounds.

 Support for Energy Education in Communities Programme